transcelerate/ddf-home/getting-started.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---
 # Getting Started on DDF

-Guidance has been developed to support folks new to DDF and as well as those who want to dive right in.
-Depending on a person's role in an organization and level of understanding of DDF, there are different starting points that can be referenced.
+TransCelerate has developed guidance to support people who are new to DDF and as well as those who want to dive right in.
+Depending on a person's role in an organization and level of understanding of DDF, they can reference different starting points.

 ## High Level Starting Points
 ### General Awareness

-Please see the links below for information about DDF, benefits, and inititative outputs.
+Follow these links for information about DDF, benefits, and inititative outputs.

 - [DDF Overview](overview.md)
 - [DDF Overview Video](https://www.youtube.com/watch?v=082onW7jhe4&t=2s)